 Improved city futures will be achieved through an academic partnership linking five research intensive universities renowned for their expertise in interdisciplinary scholarship and work on the contemporary city.
 Our partnership includes the University of Oxford, Peking University (Beijing), The African Centre for Cities (Cape Town), Indian Institute for Human Settlements (Bangalore) and EAFIT University (Medellín).

 From the streets of Bangalore, Dr Carlos Cadena-Gaitán (EAFIT) introduces our international research programme on sustainable cities.

 What does modelling, institutional analysis and ethnography say about prediction and projection in the city?

-How, in each city and across all geographical contexts, have socio-material systems generated new forms and structures to create an emergent urbanism?
+How have socio-material systems generated new forms and structures to create an emergent urbanism?